-As indicated in the introduction to this PP, the baseline requirements (those that must be performed by the TOE) are contained in the body of this PP. This appendix contains three other types of optional requirements:
+As indicated in the introduction to this PP, the baseline requirements (those that must be performed by the TOE) are contained in the body of this PP. This appendix contains three other types of optional requirements that may be included in the ST, but are not required in order to conform to this PP. However, applied modules, packages and/or use cases may refine specific requirements as mandatory.

-The first type, defined in Appendix A.1 Strictly Optional Requirements, are strictly optional requirements.
-If the TOE meets any of these requirements the vendor is encouraged to claim the associated SFRs in the ST, but doing so is not required in order to conform to this PP.
+The first type (A.1 Strictly Optional Requirements) are strictly optional requirements that are independent of the TOE implementing any function.
+If the TOE fulfills any of these requirements or supports a certain functionality, the vendor is encouraged to include the SFRs in the ST, but are not required in order to conform to this PP.

-The second type, defined in Appendix A.2 Objective Requirements, are objective requirements.
-These describe security functionality that is not yet widely available in commercial technology.
-Objective requirements are not currently mandated by this PP, but will be mandated in the future.
-Adoption by vendors is encouraged, but claiming these SFRs is not required in order to conform to this PP.
+The second type (A.2 Objective Requirements) are objective requirements that describe security functionality not yet widely available in commercial technology.
+The requirements are not currently mandated in the body of this PP, but will be included in the baseline requirements in future versions of this PP. Adoption by vendors is encouraged and expected as soon as possible.